Need more information?

 4. The ability to research information and data: from a variety of sources such as legislation, codes of practice, Australian standards and policy and proceedures.

 The Certificate IV in Training and Assessment has been specifically designed to meet the needs of trainers and assessors by using a practical, work related, hands on approach.
 This course is extremely flexible.
-The qualification consists of 5 days of face to face training by our highly skilled trainer who is an industry expert.
+The qualification consists of 8 days of face-to-face training by our highly skilled trainer who is an industry expert.
 The emphasis of the course is on useful activities and practical industry projects.
 Real life scenarios and discussions of everyday issues make up a large portion of the program.

 Benefits and Outcomes